ropensci/rgbif/.github/coverage-reports/README.md

 ### 5. Review Results

 When running **process-actions**, the workflow will:
+- 📋 Find the open coverage report issue
+- ✅ Parse checked boxes from the issue
 - ✅ Add checked "Ignore" items to api-mapping.json
 - ✅ Create GitHub issues for checked "Issue" items (with deduplication)
-- ✅ Reset all checkboxes in coverage-report.md
+- ✅ Reset all checkboxes in the coverage report issue
-- ✅ Commit all changes with a summary message
+- ✅ Commit changes to api-mapping.json

 Check the workflow summary for statistics and links to created issues.

+**Note:** The coverage report issue remains open and gets updated with each coverage check.
+You can reuse it for multiple rounds of processing.

 ## Understanding api-mapping.json